PaulTR/AndroidDemoProjects/README.md

 CustomDrawableStates: Implementation of custom drawable states in Android in order to extend past the standard 'pressed', 'active', etc.

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.

+EventDrivenHierarchicalViews: Example of using a container view with an update method to force all children views to update.

 Flashlight: Can't be an Android developer without making a flashlight app, right?